 Skip to main content

 A run batch groups runs that share steps so a sign-off, redline, or state change on one step propagates to every sibling step across the batch.
 For what propagates and when to batch, see the Overview.
-This page covers creating and managing batch membership.
+A batch is identified by its title, and a title can belong to only one batch.
+Reusing a title therefore adds the runs to the batch that already holds it, which ION calls a merge.
+The runs table, the batch manager, and the run creation form each warn before that happens.

 Prerequisites